 Student teams who are accepted to the PCLC learn how to take their leadership to the next level through skill-building workshops and long-term, team-based coaching support, then use what they learn to design and take action on a community project.

 Something is missing from many of today’s leadership approaches: an emphasis on the people involved.
-But collaboration among people who share common interests and values—regardless of their professional backgrounds or specific goals—is a powerful starting point for overcoming the challenges faced by primary care physicians and their communities.
+But collaboration among people who share common interests and values—regardless of their professional backgrounds or specific goals—is a powerful starting point for change.

-In 2017, the AAFP, Primary Care Progress (PCP), and Family Medicine for America’s Health launched the PCLC to train medical students involved in family medicine student interest groups to turn their passion for primary care into action.
-Thirteen student teams from allopathic and osteopathic medical schools and their faculty advisors participated in the collaborative’s two-year pilot with a team of PCP-trained family physician coaches.
+In 2017, the AAFP, Intend Health Strategies, and Family Medicine for America’s Health launched the PCLC to train medical students involved in family medicine student interest groups to turn their passion for primary care into action.
+Thirteen student teams from allopathic and osteopathic medical schools and their faculty advisors participated in the collaborative’s two-year pilot with a team of Intend Health-trained family physician coaches.

-The PCLC continues beyond this pilot under the direction of the AAFP, with training support provided by PCP, and coaching services donated by a team of dedicated AAFP members.
+The PCLC continues beyond this pilot under the direction of the AAFP, with training support provided by Intend Health Strategies, and coaching services donated by a team of dedicated AAFP members.